Dutch Elm Disease

 Leaves show signs of wilting (flagging), yellowing and browning.
 Brown or purplish discoloration is found in sapwood under the bark and dieback will occur shortly after symptoms are first discovered.

-Dutch Elm Disease must be treated proactively before the disease is present in the tree.
-The disease spreads so quickly that treatment on diseased trees may not be effective.
-We recommend a trunk injection of Propizol Fungicide as a proactive treatment, or else at the earliest stages of infection.
+DED must be treated proactively before the disease is present in the tree.
+The disease spreads so quickly that treatment of diseased trees may not be effective.
+We recommend a trunk injection of Propizol® fungicide as a proactive treatment, or else at the earliest stages of infection.

 If treating an infected tree, the following should be performed in addition to the micro-infusion treatment: